getify/You-Dont-Know-JS/scope-closures/ch3.md

 Variables declared with `var` are, in addition to being hoisted, also automatically initialized to `undefined` at the beginning of the scope.
 Once they're initialized, they're available to be used (assigned to, retrieved, etc).
 So on that first line, `greeting` exists, but it holds only the default `undefined` value.
 It's not until line 3 that `greeting` gets assigned the function reference.

 Pay close attention to the distinction here.
 A `function` declaration is hoisted and initialized to its function value (again, called "function hoisting").
-By contrast, a `var` variable is hoisted, but it's only initialized to `undefined`.
+By contrast, a `var` variable is hoisted, but it's only auto-initialized to `undefined`.
 Any subsequent `function` expression assignments to that variable don't happen until that statement is reached during run-time execution.

 In both cases, the name of the identifier is hoisted.
 But the value association doesn't get handled at initialization time unless the identifier came from a `function` declaration.